This type of diet takes you to the next step, helping to optimize your body’s ability to function by delivering a mega-dose of nutrients.

-You can make it into juices or smoothies when you want a higher level of energy, try it in tablet form, or even eat it raw if you’re feeling adventurous.
+You can make it into juices or smoothies when you want a higher energy level, try it in tablet form, or even eat it raw if you feel adventurous.

 Cinnamon is a spice that adds more than flavor to sweets and drinks.

-Add cinnamon to your drinks (oatmeal, yogurt, among others) for a much healthier breakfast and obtain the various health benefits that this valuable spice provides.
+Add cinnamon to your drinks (oatmeal, yogurt, among others) for a much healthier breakfast and obtain this valuable spice’s various health benefits.

-When answering the question of “what are superfoods”, it would be impossible not to mention this super nutritious fruit.
-Yes, although avocado is commonly enjoyed and used in cooking as a vegetable, it is technically a fruit from the Lauraceae plant family.
+When answering the question of “what are superfoods,” it would be impossible not to mention this super nutritious fruit.
+Although avocado is commonly enjoyed and used in cooking as a vegetable, it is technically a fruit from the Lauraceae plant family.

-Avocado is rich in heart-healthy monounsaturated fats, folate, vitamin C, and vitamin K. Not only that, but it also packs more potassium than a banana and is super satisfying, making it one of the best fruits to lose. of weight.
+Avocado is rich in heart-healthy monounsaturated fats, folate, vitamin C, and vitamin K. It also packs more potassium than a banana and is super satisfying, making it one of the best fruits to lose.
+Of weight.

-Also known as rapini, broccoli rabe is a cruciferous green vegetable that makes the top 10 superfoods list hands down.
+Also known as rapini, broccoli rabe is a cruciferous green vegetable that makes the top 10 superfoods list.

-It’s packed with bone-building vitamin K and antioxidant-rich vitamins A and C, as well as folate, calcium, and manganese.
+It is packed with bone-building vitamin K and antioxidant-rich vitamins A and C and folate, calcium, and manganese.